oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

     ![Create Web Credentials](images/create-web-creds1.png " ")

-5. Enter/select the following details using the configuration file you copied in the previous task.
+5. Enter/select the following details using the configuration file you copied from Lab 1 Task 1.

     - Name: **APEX\_OCI\_AI\_CRED**